What are Content ID Claims?

 YouTube programmatically identifies copyrighted music in any video and automatically issues a content claim for that video.
 Murf users can clear these claims seamlessly without having to dispute them manually.

-After all the effort you put into creating your perfect video, it can be frustrating to receive a content ID claim from YouTube.
-Even if you've licensed all of your content correctly, these claims can still happen.
+After all the effort you put into creating your perfect video, receiving a content ID claim from YouTube can be frustrating.
+These claims can still happen even if you’ve licensed your content correctly.

-Don't worry, though - there are steps you can take to resolve the issue and get your video back online.
+Don’t worry, though - you can take steps to resolve the issue and get your video back online.

 However, having a claim on your video does not necessarily mean that you cannot publish it or that there is anything wrong with it.
 Instead, the claim only signifies the presence of copyrighted music.